Mastering PKO Final Tables

 PKO and Classic Range Comparisons

-Below are three RFI ranges pulled from identical PKO and Classic 7-handed final table solutions from the GTO Wizard library.
+Below are three RFI ranges pulled from identical PKO and Classic 7-handed final table solutions from our solutions library.

-In our first example, with a 60 big blind average stack depth there is little to no difference between our opening ranges by position.
-The primary difference is in small blind’s Limp First In (LFI) and RFI ranges when covered by the big blind, who has 83 big blinds.
+In our first example, with a 60bb average stack depth there is little to no difference between our opening ranges by position.
+The primary difference is in Small Blind’s Limp First In (LFI) and RFI ranges when covered by the Big Blind, who has 83bb.
 You can view these ranges in the links below:

 Next, let’s explore how stack depth impacts our strategy.

 In this second example, we see the impacts of shallower stacks on our strategy.
-With average stacks at 30 big blinds, our strategy starts to diverge in a PKO with more raising in the Cut off (CO), Button (BTN) and Small Blind (SB).
+With average stacks at 30bb, our strategy starts to diverge in a PKO with more raising in the Cutoff (CO), Button (BTN) and Small Blind (SB).
 The primary difference in this example is the big blind is now covered, so the later position players have access to their bounty.
-Even so, only the small blind expands their RFI range significantly by exchanging limps for opens.
+Even so, only the SB expands their RFI range significantly by exchanging limps for opens.
 In contrast, the CO, who covers all players left to act, opens only 3% more hands.

 The following chart shows how the opening strategy changes when players are shorter stacked: